archethic-foundation/archethic-docs/docs/learn/ecosystem.md

 ---
 id: ecosystem
 title: Ecosystem
+sidebar_position: 3
 ---

 The technical and functional parameters that make Archethic unique and ready for global adoption:

 ## Limitless network

 Archethic is outperforming the market standards with some key indicators:

 - a scalability >1 Million TPS
 - a validation time < 5 sec
 - capability to handle up to 90% maliciousness
 - 3.6 billion times less energy consumption than Bitcoin and 0.1% transaction fee

 :::success Super Fast & Limitless
 Without impacting the global validation, the heuristic polymorphic replication provides a linear increase of the capacity (in storage and number of validations) allowing us to reach 1 MILLION TPS transactions per second.